lucaazalim/fpaa-flood-fill/README.md

 # Flood Fill Algorithm

-This project was developed as an assignment for the Foundations of Algorithm Design and Analysis course at PUC Minas University by:
+This project was developed as an assignment for the Foundations of Algorithm Design and Analysis course at PUC Minas by:

 - Arthur Ferreira ([@oarthurfc](https://github.com/oarthurfc))
 - Fernando Ibrahim ([@FernandoIbrahim](https://github.com/FernandoIbrahim))